 President Joe Biden tapped Miguel Cardona ’01 MA, ’04 6th Year, ’11 Ed.D., ’12 ELP to be the country’s top education official.
-Cardona’s confirmation makes him the first UConn alum to hold a Cabinet-level position in the White House.
+Cardona’s confirmation makes him the the first UConn graduate in history to hold this position in the White House Cabinet, and the second UConn alum to hold a Cabinet-level position.

 “He will help us address systemic inequities, tackle the mental health crisis in our education system, give educators a well-deserved raise, ease the burden of education debt, and secure high quality, universal pre-K for every three- and four-year-old in the country,” Biden said in a statement announcing his choice.
 “As a lifelong champion of public education, he understands that our children are the kite strings that keep our national ambitions aloft — and that everything that will be possible for our country tomorrow will be thanks to the investments we make and the care that our educators and our schools deliver today.”

 Cardona has a long association with the Neag School of Education, earning four postgraduate degrees and certificates from the School while moving from teaching fourth grade in Meriden to his appointment by Gov. Ned Lamont as the state’s education commissioner.

 And his ties with the Neag School and UConn go beyond earning degrees; he represented Meriden as a partner district on the Neag School Leadership Preparation Advisory Board; was an instructor in the UConn Administrator Preparation Program (UCAPP) for several years before becoming education commissioner; and was a guest instructor in an Executive Leadership Program course on school district leadership.